qihan-ling/Score-Entropy-Discrete-Diffusion/README.md

 # Score Entropy Discrete Diffusion
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

+## This repo modifies SEDD for psycholingusitic analyses.
+See below for the original SEDD repo's README.

 This repo contains a PyTorch implementation for the paper [Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution
 ](https://arxiv.org/abs/2310.16834) by [Aaron Lou](https://aaronlou.com), [Chenlin Meng](https://cs.stanford.edu/~chenlin/) and [Stefano Ermon](https://cs.stanford.edu/~ermon/).